 Vincent’s dance journey began in 2012 through a spontaneous decision to undertake dancing as a comical way of completing his Year 9 school project.
 As an anime-loving hermit, whose interests solely revolved around numbers and dinosaurs, he never really expected himself to develop a genuine passion for dance.
 However, through the nurturing support of his teachers and friends, dance has grown to become an integral part of his day-to-day life.
 Vincent was inspired to join Flare after watching their 2014 production ‘Breaking Barriers’ and it has certainly been a momentous milestone in his dance life.

-Originally he stuck with hip hop and urban styles but soon began to pick up other styles like contemporary and lyrical.
+Originally he stuck with hip hop but soon began to pick up other styles like contemporary and lyrical.
 Having performed in various events and videos, having choreographed for casuals and gigs, Vincent has been given a plethora of experience and opportunities in Flare.
 He hopes that in time he is able to continue to nurture the friendly culture that forms the foundation of this club and to give back to the community which has already given so much to him.

 A small Chinese girl, who has way too much energy for her own good, began dancing as a way to stop being a hyperactive child for at least 10 minutes.
 Fast forward a few years later, she managed to graduate highschool (while retaining her infant body size ) and finally join the dance club she had watched perform for so many years.

 Through Flare, Joyce has been able to try out many different genres but sadly a graceful leap in the air always turns out to be more of an awkward hop-and-trip kind of thing.
-And so, you’ll most likely find her in an Urban class.
+And so, you’ll most likely find her in an Choreography class.

 It is often noted that her loud voice can be heard from anywhere and everywhere, therefore as a way to save costs on purchasing various microphones and speakers, she became a Publicity Officer.
 Joyce hopes she can help Flare reach more people for it truly is the best dance club in Melbourne.